MicrosoftDocs/learn/learn-pr/student-evangelism/understand-normal-curve/includes/02-variability.md

 entries are within the range "average $\pm$ a few SDs".

 For now, resist the desire to know exactly what fuzzy words like "bulk" and "few" mean.
-We wil make them precise later in this section.
+We will make them precise later in this section.
 Let's just examine the statement in the context of some more examples.

 We have already seen that *all* of the heights of the NBA players were